Welcome to ReSartus

 Some countries accept certified translations from Germany without further ado.
 Please check with the relevant authority whether they accept translations certified in Germany before you have preliminary or additional certification of your certificates carried out.
 This can often save you a lot of time and money.

 Further information on apostilles and obtaining documents from abroad can be obtained from the relevant embassies and consulates.
-For an apostille in relation to German documents, contact the authority responsible for you directly.
-For certificates from registry offices, this are usually the responsible Regierungspräsidium.
+We have already prepared this for many languages – select your language from the overview of our working languages!
+For an apostille relating to German documents, please contact the relevant authority directly.
+For documents from registry offices, this is usually the respective regional council or district government.

 Do you have any further questions?
 Please feel free to contact us!